-Gotham Knights is a highly-anticipated upcoming game from Batman: Arkham Origins developer WB Games Montreal, marking the studio's return to the Batman universe.
+Gotham Knights is a highly-anticipated upcoming game from Batman: Arkham Origins developer WB Games Montreal and, after a delay, it's now expected in 2022.

 Gotham Knights will take players to a “dynamic and interactive” open world Gotham City where they'll be able to step into the shoes of Batgirl (Barbara Gordon), Robin (Tim Drake), Nightwing (Dick Grayson) and Red Hood (Jason Todd), all of whom must work together to stop the city descending into chaos following the apparent death of Batman.

-Gotham Knights is a game designed with co-op play in mind but it'll be up to you whether you play on your own or whether you team up with a friend.
-Regardless, you’ll be able to seamlessly switch between the four main characters using their individual powers and abilities as you patrol Gotham's five district boroughs and stop criminals.
+Gotham Knights is a game designed with co-op play in mind but it's completely up to you whether you play on your own or team up with a friend.
+Regardless of what you choose, you’ll be able to seamlessly switch between the four main characters and use their individual powers and abilities as you patrol Gotham's five district boroughs and stop criminals.

 Gotham Knights: cut to the chase

 - What is it?
 A new Batman game starring Batgirl, Robin, Nightwing and Red Hood

 - When can I play it?
 TBC 2022

 - What can I play it on?
 PS5, PS4, Xbox Series X/S, Xbox One and PC